Vote for Me

 Hire the people who do the actual work.

-Twenty archetypes from Volunteer Coordinator up to Communications Director.
+Thirty-two archetypes from Volunteer Coordinator up to Communications Director.
 Each one carries quirks, synergies, and at least one habit you would prefer the press did not learn about.

 Manage the heat.
 It only goes up.